Back Home Next

 Held during the war, on the surface, the Yalta conference seemed successful.
 The Allies agreed a Protocol of Proceedings to:

-After the conference, Churchill wrote to Roosevelt that ‘The Soviet union has become a danger to the free world.’
+After the conference, Churchill wrote to Roosevelt that ‘The Soviet Union has become a danger to the free world.’
+And on their return home both he and Roosevelt were criticised for giving away too much to the Soviets:

 1. Does Source A prove Britain, Russia and America were friends?